gwannon/ideasRoleras/BreathlessHistories/TheRiver.md

 Defensively, the river acts like a castle moat, and boarding axes and machetes are scattered throughout the deck to repel attacks and cut ropes that could be used during boardings.

-If the enemies have firearmas, you can cover under deck or behind the bulwarks.
+If the enemies have firearms, you can cover under deck or behind the bulwarks.

 The helm is in a small cabin in the stern of the barge and you have a inflatable boat to disembark.